kokasmark/transparent_tool/README.md

 Open pdf or any website in a controllable transparent window for whatever u want to do...

-Alt + Scroll wheel changes the opacity
+Alt + NUMBERS changes the percentage of the transparency

 Run required.py to install dependecies